I love to review and share our adventures, which include running/racing, backpacking, camping, road trips, traveling, especially cruising.

-Ohio/Kentucky Road Trip: My Guide to the Kentucky Bourbon Trail in 3 Days
+Take a Road Trip to the Kentucky Bourbon Trail

-When planning my own trip along the Kentucky Bourbon Trail, I was surprised that there was no comprehensive and easy-to-follow itinerary online.
+When planning my trip along the Kentucky Bourbon Trail, I was surprised there was no comprehensive, easy-to-follow itinerary online.
 Lucky for you, I decided to change that!
-This post has every piece of information you will need to do a tour of the Kentucky Bourbon Trail.
+This post contains every detail you'll need to tour a large portion of the Kentucky Bourbon Trail in a three-day weekend.
 Happy sipping!

-Below, I have created a printable itinerary, which includes the distance and time between each distillery/location, the phone number (I highly suggest reserving your spot for the tours ahead of time), and the cost for each tour.
+Below, I've created a printable itinerary, which includes the distance and time between each distillery/location, the phone number (I suggest reserving your spots for the tours ahead of time), and the cost of each tour.
 I've also added the map locations for easy driving directions.

 About the Itinerary and Lodging

 I recommend the two inns in Bardstown, the central point, situated side by side, with Jailer's Inn having nicer, quieter accommodations and breakfast between the two.

 These are ancient inns, so if you want classy accommodations.
 However, you will get the old charm of a squeaky floor, antique furniture, and windows painted shut many times over!

 We were able to get rooms at both places by calling.
 Be sure to reserve them early, and even if they show no availability online, call them.
 Bardstown is the best place to stay both nights, in my opinion—not only for location but also for the quaintness and dining options.
 There are more commercial hotels off the beaten track if that's more your style.